Washington State Route 167: Future

 WSDOT has planned to convert the entire route in Pierce County to a freeway since the mid-20th century.
 WSDOT is performing advance design and engineering work.
 The proposed highway would bypass the snarled traffic at Meridian Way in Puyallup and continue across Interstate 5 to SR 509 in the city of Fife.
 The project would construct a new six mile (10 km) freeway north of the Puyallup River and complete the partial interchange at Meridian Way (SR 161) with a diverging diamond interchange (DDI).
 The new freeway would be four lanes with adequate space for future HOV lanes.
 The interchange with I-5 would also be a DDI, the third in the state.
 Another future project will later upgrade the diverging diamond interchange with Interstate 5 to a system interchange which would include direct HOV lane ramps between the two freeways.
 The upgraded SR 167 would save time traveling from Tacoma to Puyallup, as the original highway is just a four-lane road with at-grade intersections and a speed limit of 50 mi/h.
 It would also, in theory, complete the gap of a bypass to I-5 between Renton and Tacoma.
 SR 512 currently provides a freeway bypass of I-5 between Puyallup and Lakewood (south of Tacoma).

 The first component of the Puget Sound Gateway Project, a new bridge for 70th Avenue East over I-5 in Fife (stage 1a), began construction in 2020.
 The bridge uses 223 ft girders, the longest to be installed in the U.S., and includes a roundabout with SR 99.
 The bridge opened as Wapato Way East on June 26, 2021.

 The second component (stage 1b) began construction in summer 2022.
-This segment of construction would build the first part of the new freeway from SR 509 to I-5, as aforementioned.
-The new, tolled expressway is expected to be completed and open to public in 2026.
+This segment of construction built the first part of the new freeway from SR 509 to I-5, as aforementioned.
+The new, tolled expressway was completed and open to public on September 13, 2026.

-The third component (stage 2a) is expected to begin construction in 2025.
+The third component (stage 2a) began construction in 2025.
 This stage will widen SR 167 from the interchange at SR 410 to that at SR 161 (North Meridian Avenue), where a second diverging diamond interchange along the highway will be built.
 This segment is projected to finish in 2027.

-The fourth and final component (stage 2b) will begin construction in 2026.
+The fourth and final component (stage 2b) began construction in 2026.
 This stage paves and constructs the remaining segment of highway between SR 161 and I-5, ultimately completing the DDI.
 The entire completion is expected 2030.